amazingmarvin/marvin-cli/README.md

 # Configuring

-Get your apiToken from https://app.amazingmarvin.com/pre?api then run marvin config apiToken XYZ" or pass the --api-token command line option.
+Get your API Token from https://app.amazingmarvin.com/pre?api (or find it in the API strategy settings) then run `marvin config apiToken XYZ` or use the `--api-token` command line option.